auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 when I had to finally admit to myself why I needed to acknowledge Dr. Doiron.

-I chose the name "cryptoacoustics" because sound is the primary means of communication xhat humans use to physically communicate with each other.
+I chose the name "cryptoacoustics" because sound is the primary means of communication that humans use to physically communicate with each other.
 It also honors my deceased friend Duncan Lowne, who was a DJ interested in electronic music and computer engineering and was a DPhil student at Oxford when he passed.